Lawnmower Lunge

 - 1

-Stand with feet shoulder-width apart, holding a weight in your right hand.
+Stand tall with your feet hip-width apart, holding a single dumbbell in one hand.

 - 2